 Relocating Temporarily or Permanently

-When repairs render a rental unit uninhabitable, tenants might consider relocating temporarily or permanently.
+When repairs make a rental unit uninhabitable, tenants may need to relocate temporarily or permanently.
 This can be especially true for severe plumbing problems.
-Leaky pipes and faulty fixtures can create cracks buildup, attracting pests like cockroaches.
-Cockroach infestations can be a health hazard and may require professional fumigation services, potentially making the unit unlivable temporarily.
-Other pest infestations, such bed bugs can also require fumigation where the tenant will need to relocate temporarily.
+Leaky pipes and faulty fixtures can create a buildup, attracting pests like cockroaches.

 Financial Considerations During Repairs

-When major repairs disrupt daily life, understanding financial considerations can protect tenants from unwarranted expenses.
-Knowing one’s rights helps negotiate costs and compensations effectively.
+When major repairs disrupt daily life, knowing financial rights can protect tenants from unfair expenses.
+Knowing one’s rights helps negotiate costs and compensation effectively.

 Negotiating Rent Reductions